 You have to admit, that's kind of cool.
 Essentially, you bring the store to your home.

-Of course, one look at the prices on these Ravenna Home products, and you can guess that you will get what you pay for (Amazon's other private labels have more expensive products), but as the fast-furniture industry shapes itself after the fast-fashion industry, consumers may prefer this model of changing out their furniture in a shorter time frame and therefore spending less on investment pieces.
+Of course, one look at the prices on these Ravenna Home products, and you can guess that you will get what you pay for (other Amazon brand furniture has more expensive products), but as the fast-furniture industry shapes itself after the fast-fashion industry, consumers may prefer this model of changing out their furniture in a shorter time frame and therefore spending less on investment pieces.

 Is this where all consumers are headed?
 No, but retailers who assume that customers will always want to sit on a sofa before buying it would be making a big mistake (remember, don't be like Claire's).
 Another would be underestimating the time-saving factor of online shopping and how much a good return policy can influence a purchasing decision.